nanoservicesforge/NanoForge/README.md

 wget -qO- https://raw.githubusercontent.com/nanoservicesforge/NanoForge/main/scripts/install.sh | sh
 ```

-## Quickstart: using Docker as a private crates registry with NanoForge
+## Quickstart: using Docker as a crates registry with NanoForge

 Even though NanoForge is a build tool for nanoservices, it can be used to build and run any Rust project as
 NanoForge essentially scans all the `Cargo.toml` files in the subdirectories of the project.
 NanoForge then